 Driving a motor vehicle to and from school is a privilege - not a right.
 Students who drive motor vehicles must park only in designated areas.
 All students who use the high school parking lot must park correctly in using the appropriate parking areas or face disciplinary consequences.
 Students may not loiter around or be in their vehicle during the school day without permission from the administration.
 Cars should be kept locked at all times; if someone enters your car without permission, report this to the Principal's office immediately.
 Local police should be informed and a report filed with them dealing with any incident of vandalism, damage from a collision, or theft of items in the vehicle.
 The school district cannot be responsible for any damage and/or theft that occurs in the lot.
 Designated parking areas are established for students to use during the school day; as well as for night and summer activities.
 Students should park within the lined area of the parking lot and provide easy entrance and exit of other vehicles.
 Parking also is allowed on the gravel south end of the lot.
 All vehicles on the gravel will park in a parallel row forming a line running west to east using the markers/line provided.
-Those vehicles that park in this fashion must not hamper or block the exiting of district buses that are parked in that area of the parking lot.
-Student vehicles are not to be parked in the Faculty parking area.
+Student vehicles are not to be parked in the faculty parking area.
 This area is directly east of the high school building.
-Avoid parking outside of the yellow lines on the East side of the parking area.
+Avoid parking outside of the yellow lines on the east side of the parking area.
 No students may park directly east of the staff parking lot - extending into the right of way traffic area which leads to Main Street & Hamilton Street.
 This traffic area must be clear to permit all buses and other traffic to move safely north and south.
-No parking is allowed outside the yellow lines West of this area near the NEW LOBBY.
+No parking is allowed outside the yellow lines west of this area near the lower lobby.
 Traffic must be able to get through this area in case of emergency and delivery of school supplies.
-Areas near the Auto Shop and Industrial Education areas are reserved parking for school vehicles and no student shall be parked in these areas, without special permission from the administration.
 Student parking is not allowed on the upper level of the high school.
 Vehicles are not to be parked in the loading dock area, fire lanes, posted locations, or on the gravel along the fence on the west side of the parking lot, or the area by the gate to the football field near the bike racks.
 Vehicles illegally parked in these areas can be towed away at owners expense.
 Vehicles parked in handicapped areas without official tags or vehicles parked in restricted locations can be ticketed by the New Hampton Police Department.
 Each vehicle must be registered with the school and this can be done by completing a registration form in the Activities Office.
 Each registered car must have a sticker registered to that particular vehicle to park legally in the school lot.
 Stickers must be placed in the lower left corner of the rear window of the vehicle.
 Cost of each registered sticker would be \$15.00 to cover expenses.
 Failure to follow the parking procedures will result in the assignment of disciplinary consequences and may include the assignment of fines for violations of the procedures established by the New Hampton School District.
 Students with more than three parking lot violations of any type (parking violations & driving violations) may lose their parking privileges for the school year.
 Parking violations fine schedule: